Table of content

 As a curious person, I often like to talk with people about how they started.
 After several conversations with some people about their careers, lifepaths, and ambitions, I have found one thing these stories have in common – when they started, they could barely expect what they would eventually become.
 That was the first time this insight struck me.

 The second time was when our product management team was working on finding the product-market fit for the Yaza project.
-To us, our quest to Yaza’s product-market fit resembled this life path – we started with an idea of social media but ended up with a real estate platform that proved to be a perfect fit.
+To us, our quest to Yaza’s product-market fit resembled this life path – we started with an idea of social media but developed a real estate software that proved to be a perfect fit.

 In this article, I want to reflect a bit on how we found the product-market fit for Yaza and what lessons we deduced from this experience.